 We believe long-term customer relationships are critical to our success, and comprehensive sales and customer support are an important means of establishing those relationships.
 To maintain these relationships, we primarily utilize our direct sales force, as well as distribution channels such as agents and distributors, depending on the product, region, or end-user application.
 In all cases, our goal is to position our sales and customer support resources near our customers' facilities so as to provide support for customers in their own language and consistent with local customs.
 Our sales and customer support resources are located primarily in Singapore, Taiwan, China, Korea, Malaysia, the Philippines, Japan, Thailand, the U.S., Germany, Mexico and the Netherlands.
-Supporting these local resources, we have technology centers offering additional process expertise in Singapore, China, Israel, and the U.S.
+Supporting these local resources, we have technology centers offering additional process expertise in Singapore, China, Israel, the U.S and the Netherlands.

 By establishing relationships with semiconductor manufacturers, OSATs, and vertically integrated manufacturers of electronic systems, we gain insight into our customers' future semiconductor packaging strategies.
+In addition, we also send our products and equipment to customers or potential customers for trial and evaluation.
 These insights assist us in our efforts to develop products and processes that address our customers' future assembly requirements.